siddhi-io/siddhi-io-email/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">bcc</td>
-        <td style="vertical-align: top; word-wrap: break-word">The addresses of the recipients that should be included in the BCC (Blind Carbon Copy) list.
-When there are multiple BCC recipients, all the addresses are specified as a comma separated list.</td>
+        <td style="vertical-align: top; word-wrap: break-word">Address(es) of the 'bcc' recipients.
+If there are more than one bcc recipient, the addresses can be given as a comma separated list.</td>
         <td style="vertical-align: top">None</td>
         <td style="vertical-align: top">STRING</td>
         <td style="vertical-align: top">Yes</td>